Food Immunology Testing

 Common symptoms of food sensitivities include IBS, migraine, eczema, cramps, fatigue, joint pain, and ear, nose and throat problems.

 For many patients, we find there is a direct relationship between diet and disease.
-Dr Hall works collaboratively with PIM's Nutritional Consultant Deb Hall to best support such patients.
+Dr Hall works collaboratively with a Nutritional Consultant to best support such patients.

 Our clinic stocks a wide selection of nutritional supplements, including several lines restricted to supply by appropriately qualified health professionals.